mathieu-charbonnel/mol_parser/README.md

 # Molecule Parser

-Welcome to the Molecule Parser!
+Welcome to the Molecule Parser! <br>
-Here You can parse molecules and obtain the exact count for each atom. \
+Here You can parse molecules and obtain the exact count for each atom. <br>
-The goal of this repository was for me to learn how to deploy a basic application on AWS Amplify. \ It contains the minimal objects required to do so and would probably be of some interest for a developer with with the same objective. \
+The goal of this repository was for me to learn how to deploy a basic application on AWS Amplify. <br>
+It contains the minimal objects required to do so and would probably be of some interest for a developer with with the same objective.

 # Deployment